Are you a zzp'er if your hourly rate is less than €38?

 Does the judge decide that you are an employee?
 Then your client has to hire you.
 That way, you are insured against certain risks.
 For example, if you fall ill you will continue to be paid.
 And you cannot be dismissed without a valid reason.If the client does not want to hire you, they have to prove to the court that you are in fact hired as a self-employed professional.

-The proposal for the new measure will likely be adopted by the Eerste Kamer (Upper House of the States General) in time for it to come into force on 1 January 2027.
+The proposal was adopted by the Eerste Kamer (Upper House of the Senate) on June 16, 2026.
+The measure is expected to take effect on January 1, 2027.